-Major depressive disorder (MDD), anxiety disorders, and obsessive-compulsive disorder (OCD) are among the most common mental health disorders in children.
-Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), are frequently prescribed for these children.
-Although these medications are generally effective and safe, some children suffer from adverse effects.
+Major depressive disorder (MDD), anxiety disorders, and obsessive-compulsive disorder (OCD) are among the most common mental health disorders in children and youth.
+Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), are frequently prescribed for these children and youth.
+Although these medications are generally effective and safe, some children suffer from behavioural adverse effects.
 One such adverse effect is behavioural activation, characterized by hyperactivity, impulsivity, or irritability.
-Unfortunately, we do not currently know why some children develop behavioural activation while others do not.
-The proposed project aims to identify a panel of genetic variants that could assist clinicians in detecting children at-risk for developing this adverse effect.
+Unfortunately, we do not currently know why some children and youth develop behavioural adverse effects while others do not.
+The proposed project aims to identify a panel of genetic variants that could assist clinicians in detecting children and youth at-risk for developing these adverse effects.

-Objectives: The proposed study aims to identify and validate a panel of genetic markers associated with SSRI-induced behavioural activation in children and adolescents with MDD, anxiety disorders, or OCD that could ultimately be used clinically to reduce the incidence of this adverse event and improve health outcomes.
+Objectives: The proposed study aims to identify a panel of genetic markers associated with SSRI-induced behavioural adverse effects in children and youth with MDD, anxiety disorders, or OCD that could ultimately be used clinically to reduce the incidence of these adverse events and improve health outcomes.

 Inclusion criteria: